abcucberkeley/PetaKit5D/README.md

 ## GUI
-The software has an easy-to-use Graphical User Interface (GUI) without writing any code in another repository: [LLSM_Processing_GUI](https://github.com/abcucberkeley/LLSM_Processing_GUI).
+The software has an easy-to-use Graphical User Interface (GUI) without writing any code in another repository: [PetaKit5D-GUI](https://github.com/abcucberkeley/PetaKit5D-GUI).
 The GUI supports Windows, MacOS, and Linux (Ubuntu).
-For instructions on the installation and the usage of the LLSM_Processing_GUI, visit the [GUI wiki page](https://github.com/abcucberkeley/LLSM_Processing_GUI/wiki).
+For instructions on the installation and the usage of the PetaKit5D-GUI, visit the [GUI wiki page](https://github.com/abcucberkeley/PetaKit5D-GUI/wiki).

 ## Fast Tiff/Zarr readers and writers
 We created independent repositories for Tiff/Zarr readers and writers for users who only need those functions: [Cpp-Tiff](https://github.com/abcucberkeley/cpp-tiff) and [Cpp-zarr](https://github.com/abcucberkeley/cpp-zarr).